MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CrossDeviceExperiences/New-MgBetaUserDevice.md

     - `[IdentityProvider <String>]`: For internal use only.
     - `[Key <Byte[]>]`: For internal use only.
     - `[Type <Int32?>]`: For internal use only.
   - `[ApproximateLastSignInDateTime <DateTime?>]`: The timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
-Supports $filter (eq, ne, not, ge, le, and eq on null values) and $orderBy.
+Supports $filter (eq, ne, not, ge, le, and eq on null values) and $orderby.
   - `[Commands <IMicrosoftGraphCommand[]>]`: Set of commands sent to this device.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[AppServiceName <String>]`: